Contact

 Research

-Robotics has traditionally been broken down into two distinct operational paradigms – autonomy and teleoperation.
+Robotics has traditionally been broken down into two distinct operational paradigms - autonomy and teleoperation.
 These approaches are inherently limited, however, by the respective weaknesses of autonomous systems and human operators.
-My research therefore focuses on a third paradigm, where human and robotic agents are treated as teammates working towards a common goal, whether the humans and robots are collocated (proximal teaming) or not (remote teaming).
+My research focuses on a third paradigm, where human and robotic agents are treated as teammates working towards a common goal, attempting to leverage each agent's relative strengths to boost the human-robot team's performance beyond the sum of its parts.

 Publications